Alberta Record

 Bill 54 — Recall Act: Increased Signature Threshold and Procedural Changes

-Significantly increases the signature threshold required to trigger a recall vote and shortens the maximum length of the applicant's statement in a recall petition.
+Increases the signature threshold required to trigger a recall vote, shortens the maximum length of the applicant's statement, extends the canvassing period, and allows the subject of a petition to submit a response.

 What changed

-• The signature threshold for a recall vote is increased from "at least 40%" to "at least 60%" of the total number of votes cast in the previous election in the electoral division.
+• The signature threshold for a recall vote is increased from 40% to 60% of the total votes cast in the previous election in the electoral division.
 (Section 10(6)(a) of Bill 54, amending Recall Act s.
 8)

 • The maximum length of the applicant's statement in a recall petition is reduced from 200 words to 100 words.
 (Section 10(3)(a) of Bill 54, amending Recall Act s.
 2(2)(c))